ArneBachmann/tagsplorer/README.md

     Similar to `skip` this defines a global folder name to skip and not recurse into.

+## Internal storage format ##
+The indexer class contains the following data structures:

+- `tagdirs`: array-of-strings containing all encountered folder names during file system walk.
+Duplicates are not removed (to retain folder-parent relations).
+May contain case-normalized versions of folder names as well, or even only those (depending on internal configuration settings and operating system run on).

+    In a second indexing step, `tagdirs` is augmented with further non-folder tags defined in the configuration file or stemming from file extension information (see `tags` below).

+- `tagdir2parent`: array-of-integers containing indexes of each `tagdirs` entry to its parent folder entry (in `tagdirs`).
+Each entry corresponds to one entry in the `tagdirs` structure; both data could equally have been represented as an array-of-pair-of-string-and-integer (equivalent to `zip(tagdirs, tagdir2parents`)).
+- `tagdir2paths`: dict-from-integer-to-list-of-integer, mapping `tagdirs` indexes to lists of `tagdirs` indexes of the leaf folder name for all folders carrying that folder name.
+After indexing, this is converted into an array-of-lists-of-integer instead with index position corresponding to `tagdirs` positions.
+During indexing `tagdir2paths` makes use of default dictionary semantics for convenience.

+There are two further intermediate data structures used during indexing:

+- `tags`: array-of-strings containing all manually set tag names and file extensions, which gets mapped into the `tagdirs` structure after walking
+- `tag2paths`: dict-from-integer-to-list-of-integer, mapping `tags` indexes to lists of `tagdirs` indexes of the leaf folder name for all folders carrying that tag.

 ## Tagging semantics ##
 TODO What happens if a file with a tag gets mapped into the current folder, where the same tag excludes that file?
 Or the other way around?
 This currently cannot happen, as all folders are processed individually and then get merged into a single view, with duplicates being removed.
 There is no real link to the originating folder for the folder list, as we have the concept of virtual (tag) folders in a unified view.